-In order to improve John’s visual acuity, Melania Napolitano, O.D. did the following:
+In order to improve John’s visual acuity, Dr. Melania and Dr. Maria did the following:

 - She took a topography reading of 11,000 points on each cornea and then designed the lens to individually match all 11,000 points of the patient’s corneas.
 Because he had a corneal transplant, it was crucial that the lens not touch any part of the graft to ensure maximum comfort.